brianbraatz/brianbraatz.github.io/content/post/Articles/_EfitAware/eFit Aware - Android iPhone Mobile with Azure Cloud Sync.md

 The company later imploded..
 But the work was fun....

-You can see bits of the IOS and Android Mobile apps in the videos below
+You can see bits of the IOS and Android Mobile apps in the videos in the link above

 The syncing was done with Azure backend and Azure Mobile Sync API.